 Annie Potts Is Dead is narrated from the perspective of the apparent villain, given that the police enter Ammy’s home and arrest him and his brother on suspicion of murdering an elderly and ill customer.
 We are shown Ammy being brutally interrogated in the cells, his experiences with unscrupulous solicitors, and his brushes with ‘real’ criminals including burglars, drug dealers and other wideboys.
 Like his American hardboiled forebears, Alam describes the disintegrating urban milieu in a satirical style full of wisecracks and word-play, as when Ammy boasts: ‘I spoke English, probably better than any of the pricks in this shithole of a place did, and what’s more, I could write, twist and abuse this English like a motherfucker’ (Annie Potts, p.
 60).
 Departing from those earlier writers, though, Alam demonstrates that the legacy of colonialism and the virulence of present-day racism make it impossible for a falsely-accused British Pakistani in a bigoted society to remain within Raymond Chandler’s model of the besmirched but ultimately virtuous street crusader.
 Ammy and his brother are hardworking small businessman whose only crime is ‘committ[ing] commerce’ (Annie Potts, p.
 24).
 This does not deter the police from manhandling them and calling them ‘paki[s]’, ‘black cunts’ and ‘wog[s]’ (Annie Potts, pp. 15, 16, 28).
 Small wonder, then, that Ammy embraces his criminal reputation, gives up on Britain, and finds safe(r) haven in Pakistan.
 Since the authorities remain antagonistic and the real murderer walks free, the noir solution to such social corruption is to abscond.

 Alam’s next novel, Kilo, is set entirely in Bradford and goes into greater detail about the British Asian drug-dealing underworld.
 Even in the commoner scenario portrayed in Kilo where return remains a myth (this is the only novel of Alam’s three which is entirely contained within Britain), communities continue to be highly connected to the subcontinent.
 They make regular trips back to see family, and sometimes embark on transnational marriages.
-Indeed, Kilo only narrowly avoids a life partnership arranged by his mother as both punishment and solution when his work selling narcotics is suspected, since ‘[a]t the first sign of trouble, the one word that gets mentioned is marriage’ (Kilo, p.
+Indeed, Kilo only narrowly avoids a life partnership arranged by his mother as both a punishment and a solution when his work selling narcotics is suspected, since ‘[a]t the first sign of trouble, the one word that gets mentioned is marriage’ (Kilo, p.
 40).
 God, duty, izzat (honour) and culture are all evoked as justification, and Kilo thinks: ‘[S]omeone like me marrying someone from the home country strengthened a weakened bridge to an otherwise dying culture’ (p.
 41).
 He resents and ultimately resists this forcible traversing of the cultural chasm by moving out of his family home to live on his own, much like the resolutely single outsider of classic noir.